'Wasn’t my fault..': Donald Trump on the midterm loss, blames 'abortion'

 Trump continued in his rant and added that pro-life voters 'disappeared' after Roe v.
 Wade fell.

-The former president was referring to Senate minority leader Mitch McConnell who has been repeatedly targetted by Trump after the November elections.
+The former president was referring to Senate minority leader Mitch McConnell who has been repeatedly targeted by Trump after the November elections.

 Prior to the elections, Trump and his coterie of supporters were confident that there was a red wave across the country.